Texas-Tim/Parameter-Store-CRR/README.md

 # Potential Bugs that I probably won't be fixing

-1. Deleting the stack does not delete the parameters in the target region
+1. Deleting the stack does not delete the parameters in the target region, in fact it will invoke the copyAll function again
 2. When syncing the initial parameters to the new region, it does not sync the values of those parameters.
 It simply copies over the parameter if it does not yet exist (checking the parameter name)
-3.